Please fill out this application if you are interested in taking Cross Timbers Urban Forestry Council's Citizen Forester Training.

 Citizen Forester Display Table, MayFest, Nextdoor, CTUFC website, Plant related Club Meeting, Master Gardener eBlast, friend, other?

-This training session will require one day a month for 10 months, March through December of 2020, on the third Wednesday of each of those months.
-These sessions will start promptly at 9:00 AM and will last for seven hours, including an hour for lunch.
-For most of the sessions we will be meeting in one location and then commuting to another field location.
+This training session will require two days a month for 10 months, March through December of 2021, on the first and third Wednesday of each of those months.
+The sessions will start promptly at 9:00 AM and last until noon.
+Classroom sessions will be held online.
+You will be commuting to an outdoor location for the field exercises.

 This format is designed to correspond to the “seasons of the trees”.
 For example, we will learn when the best time to a plant tree is and will plant in that month.